-VEC is a 99.995% owned subsidiary of the Parent Company registered with the SEC on March 11, 2015.
+VEC is a 100% owned subsidiary of the Parent Company registered with the SEC on March 11, 2015.
 It was organized primarily to operate, engage in, conduct and carry on the business of exploring, developing, converting, producing, processing, and refining of power energy, fuel and/or any other source of power energy, including importation, handling, distributing and marketing at wholesale either within or outside the Philippines; to develop, manage, lease, and operate refineries for the power and fuel products or any other source of power energy; to enter into business undertaking to establish, develop, explore and operate business that will provide the technical manpower to persons and institutions engaged in aforesaid energy production; and in general to carry on and undertake such activities which may seem to the Company capable of being conveniently carried on in connection with the above purposes, or calculated, directly, to enhance the value of or render profitable, any of the Company's property or rights.
 Since its incorporation, the Company has not started its commercial operations.
-VEC is a subsidiary effective June 18, 2020.
-Pursuant to the same authority granted by the Board of Director's (ABCI) in the initial acquisition of 99.995% of such VEC shares, the Parent Company has acquired the remaining 0.005% of the shares of VEC, thus increasing its ownership to 100% (see Note 21).